|Commander / EDH||Legal|

 Instant — Arcane

-You may remove a green card with converted mana cost X in your hand from the game rather than pay Nourishing Shoal's mana cost.
+You may exile a green card with converted mana cost X in your hand rather than pay this spell's mana cost.

 You gain X life.